pyimgui/pyimgui/README.md

 Immediate Mode Graphical User Interface.

-# installation
+# Installation

 **pyimgui** is available on PyPI so you can easily install it with `pip`:

-    pip install imgui
+    pip install imgui[full]

-`imgui` package integrates easily with various graphic backends and Python-based game engines.
-Each backend requires one or more additional packages.
-You can install them with `imgui` using pip's *extras* feature:
+Above command will install `imgui` package with additional dependencies for all built-in rendering backend integrations (pygame, cocos2d, etc.).
+If you don't want to install all additional dependencies you can always use bare `pip instal imgui` command or select a specific set of extra requirements:

+* for GLFW3 backend use `pip install imgui[pygame]`
 * for GLFW3 backend use `pip install imgui[glfw]`
 * for SDL2 backend use `pip install imgui[sdl2]`
+* for Cocos2d backend use `pip install imgui[cocos2d]`

 Package is distributed in form of *built wheels* so it does not require compilation on most operating systems.
-For more details about compatibility with diffferent OSes and Python versions see the *project ditribution* section of this documentation page.
+For more details about compatibility with diffferent OSes and Python versions see the *Project ditribution* section of this documentation page.

-# project status
+# Project status

 The `imgui` package provides support for the majority of core ImGui widgets and functionalities.
 Some low-level API elements and complex widgets (like plots)